chipguyhere/SimplDiagnosticSend/README.md

 A Python script is included for connecting the TCP Server and publishing all incoming updates to an MQTT server, simplifying further inspection and automation.
 This is optional -- you can fully use the Diagnostic Send symbols without this script.
+The Python script does not run on the Crestron processor -- it runs on your PC, Mac, or a dedicated device (like a Raspberry Pi).

+This script uses Python3 as well as the paho-mqtt client library.
+Most modern desktop operating systems will respond to ```python3``` being typed at a shell prompt with either a working python3 interpreter, or an option to install it immediately (e.g. from Microsoft Store).

-Simply plug in the IP addresses and ports of the Crestron processor and MQTT server, as well as the username and password (if required) to gain Publish access to the MQTT server.
+Simply edit the script and plug in the IP addresses and ports of the Crestron processor and MQTT server, as well as the username and password (if required) to gain Publish access to the MQTT server.
+The quickest way to get a testing MQTT server for proof-of-concept or debugging purposes is a free cloud MQTT broker instance from
+HiveMQ.com, but ideally, for an ongoing permanent installation, you'll probably want a local MQTT instance running on a dedicated local device so you're not dependent on the cloud or the internet connection.

 Because MQTT supports the same paradigm of differentiating between "retained" versus instantaneous messages, the ```:``` versus ```!``` flag will inform how updates are pushed.
 Basically, messages with the ```:``` flag will not be updated if the identical value already exists as a "retained" message on the MQTT server (but messages with the ```!``` flag will unconditionally be sent as immediate updates).

-This script uses Python3 as well as the paho-mqtt client library.
-Most modern desktop operating systems will respond to ```python3``` being typed at a shell prompt with either a working python3 interpreter, or an option to install it immediately (e.g. from Microsoft Store).

 To install paho-mqtt, simply type ```pip install paho-mqtt``` from the shell.